pandaa73/nebula-os/README.md

 ```
 will emulate the OS in `qemu-system-x86_64`, if installed.

-An easier way to change emulator might be added in the future.
+A way to change emulator might be added in the future.

 # 💻 Installing <a name="installing"></a>
 Currently, the only way to install the OS is to brutally paste the disk image